lpparente/COMP100/Module 2.md

 2) Write a program that prompts the user for how many liters of water they drink per day.
 If the answer is lower than 2 liters, display the message "You should drink more water!".
 If the answer is higher than 2 liters, display the message "Good!".

-3) Write a console application that prompts the user for their gender.
+3) Write a console application that prompts the user for their sex.
 If the answer is "male", display the message "Hello, sir.".
 If the answer is "female", display the message "Hello, madam.".

 *****

-### Lesson 9 - Else Statement (009_Else_Statement.cs)
+### Lesson 9 - Else Statement

 Virtually every program can be developed only by using if statements for flow control.
-However, there are other statements that can be used not only to save time, but also make our lives easier as programmers.
+However, there are other statements that can be used not only to save time, but also make our lives a lot easier.

 Think of a problem that could have 50 possible inputs, but 40 of them would have to follow the same procedure, regardless.
-If everything you know to solve this problem are if statements, then you would have to write 50 if code blocks.
-That takes a lot of time, apart from not being professional nor elegant.
-Here is where the "else statement" comes in.
+If everything you know to solve this problem is if statements, then you would have to write 50 if-blocks.
+That takes a lot of time, apart from not being very professional.
+Here is where the else statement comes in handy.

 Else statements are to be used when more than one alternative is possible to handle the information the application is working with.